Here are all the allegations against made Sean ‘Diddy’ Combs

 The entertainer has not been formally charged or accused by federal prosecutors of any crime.

-The new lawsuits come months after Combs’s former partner, Casandra “Cassie” Ventura filed a lawsuit against him in November, accusing him of raping her in 2018, beating her, making her carry a firearm to “make her uncomfortable and demonstrate how dangerous he is” and forcing her into “unwanted sexual encounters with male sex workers.”
+The new lawsuits come months after Combs’s former partner, Casandra “Cassie” Ventura filed a lawsuit against him in November.
+She accused him of raping her in 2018, beating her, demanding she carry a firearm to “make her uncomfortable and demonstrate how dangerous he is” and forcing her into “unwanted sexual encounters with male sex workers.”

 Ms Ventura’s lawsuit against Combs was settled a day after she filed it for an undisclosed amount of money.